davidecesarano/Embryo-Assets/README.md

 </style>
 ```

-Files are combined, compressed and cached in one file:
+Files are combined, compressed and cached in one file.
+When you modify one file or change array css file, it compiling the file again.
 ```
 /path/to/source/compilers/app.css.map -> Sources array
 /path/to/source/compilers/app.css -> Css code
 ```

-When you modify one file or change array css file, it compiling the file again.

 ### Use bundle
 If you want include bundle file instead of inline mode, use this: